 The New York water and sewer system is operated by the New York City Department of Environmental Protection.
 Pension liabilities related to those employees are included in our calculations of the city's pension burden.
 The city's pension system includes three multiemployer cost-sharing plans (the New York City Employees Retirement System, Teachers Retirement System, and Board of Education Retirement System), and separate plans for fire and police.
 The city's shares of the multi-employer plans are 55.5%, 97.3% and 99.9%, respectively.
-Reflecting those plans, the city's fiscal 2015 Moody's-adjusted net pension liability (ANPL) is \$100.4 billion, or 1.32 times operating revenues.
-While the city's three-year adjusted ANPL as a percentage of full value is the fourth largest of the 50 largest local governments, at 11%, the burden is more moderate as percentage of operating revenue: 129%, ranking 34th.
-Moody's adjustments improve comparability of reported pension liabilities, but the adjustments are not intended to replace the city's reported liability information.
+Reflecting those plans, the city's fiscal 2016 Moody's-adjusted net pension liability (ANPL) is \$144.5 billion, or 18.2% of operating revenues.
+While the city's three-year adjusted ANPL as a percentage of full value is the fourth largest of the 50 largest local governments, at 11%, the burden is more moderate as percentage of operating revenue: 129%, ranking 34th (based on fiscal 2015 data, the most current available to make this comparison).
+Our adjustments improve comparability of reported pension liabilities, but the adjustments are not intended to replace the city's reported liability information.